Morgan Stanley selling oil storage and transport business

 Castleton is buying oil terminal storage agreements, inventory, oil purchase and sale and supply deals, and freight shipping contracts.
 The companies say they hope to complete the deal in 2015.
 They did not disclose terms of the sale.

-In November a Senate investigation said Morgan Stanley and other Wall Street banks that owned commodities like oil and aluminum and uranium exposed themselves to big risks and gave themselves unfair trading advantages in financial markets.
+In November a Senate investigation said banks that owned commodities like oil and aluminum and uranium exposed themselves to big risks and gave themselves unfair trading advantages in financial markets.
+The report said Goldman Sachs Group Inc. and JPMorgan Chase & Co. had at times manipulated prices, making more money at the expense of consumers.